aidancrowther/Odysseus/README.md

    - Navigate to Odysseus folder and install packages `npm install`

-   - Run server (may require root permissions based on download location) `node server.js`
+   - Run server (This should be done as an unprivileged user) `node server.js`

    - Additional options: